 Publicity week on link between poverty and knife crime

 Commissioning a series of infographics to draw attention to single-parent families during London Challenge Poverty Week.
 These will be specially designed social media assets and very eye-catching!

-During London Challenge Poverty Week, Lewisham Local are running five food-growing related workshops for families to tackle holiday hunger.
+Lewisham Local are running five food-growing related workshops for families to tackle holiday hunger throughout October.
 These workshops will take place at green sites across the borough and include a free meal for participants.
 The workshops aim to benefit 100 people (20 adults and children at each workshop), including refugees, asylum seekers and families on low incomes.
 AFRIL, Grow Lewisham and Wild Cat Wilderness will also be offering gardening, foraging, campfire cooking, and pizza making.

 Creating a podcast specifically about young fatherhood and poverty, and asking parents to produce some poetry or artwork.
-They will also hold some shared meal sessions with children and parents, filming these families discussions on how living on a low income affects them.
+They will also be holding some shared meal sessions with children and parents and will film these as families talking about how living on a low income affects them.

 Holding an open day with new migrant volunteers to showcase their work in the community.